 5.Take your camera and lens for portraits, architecture, and landscapes.
 Built on more than 100 small islands in a lagoon in the Adriatic Sea, Venice explodes with history and a collision of great architecture from a myriad of periods.
 Architects and historians refer to the collision as “east meets the west”.
 Pulling the best components from various architectural styles created a masterpiece in my eyes.

 7. Don’t miss the 157′ Rialto bridge but don’t purchase overpriced souvenirs on it and watch for pickpockets!
-The Rialto bridge is the oldest bridge in Venice.
-Tourist attractions like this invite mass pickpockets so BEWARE!
+The Rialto Bridge is the oldest in Venice.
+Tourist attractions like this invite mass pickpockets, so BEWARE!
 We heard several similar “family handicraft” stories about how the shopkeeper’s father or mother had handmade the items they were selling.
-Then we would go to another shop, see the exact same products, and heard a similar story.
-Don’t believe everything that you hear and don’t buy the first items or art that you see.
+Then we would go to another shop, see the same products, and hear a similar story.
+Don’t believe everything you hear, and don’t buy the first items or art you see.

 8. Think twice before you buy a water taxi pass.
 We bought a daily water taxi pass for around 20 Euros for 24 hours.
 Had we not gone to the outer islands such as Burano and floated by Murano, San Michele, and the other islands, our water taxi experience could have been eliminated because you can walk everywhere.
 The island seems large on paper, but it’s really quite small.
 We found ourselves passing by stores thinking they were duplicates.
 Some were but most weren’t and for the record, there are three Gucci stores.
 I only purchased in one of them.